TOCW1 Walk 14 : Gomshall to Guildford

-- For the main route, go left over the bridge and immediately right to pick up the riverbank path on the other side by the National Trust sign, your direction 335°.
+- For the main route, cross the road go left over the bridge walkway and immediately turn right to pick up the riverbank path on the other side by the National Trust sign, your direction 335°.
 The River Wey is now on your right.

-- Keep straight on along the riverbank, ignoring all ways off, in due course going under a pair of bridges, passing St Catherine’s Lock and eventually going under another bridge.
+- Keep straight on along the riverbank, ignoring all ways off, in due course going under a pipe-run bridge next to a railway bridge,then passing St Catherine’s Lock and eventually going under another bridge.

 - After 2.5 km of this riverbank walk, the path crosses a mini-weir by a bridge.
 Immediately turn left with this branch of the river now on your left, your direction 350° .

 - In 150 metres go over a bridge with metal railings and another mini-weir.
 Now the canal is on your right and the river on your left.

 - In 80 metres you reach Millmead Lock.
 For tea at the Yvonne Arnaud Theatre, go right over a bridge.
 In 70 metres you come out to the entrance of the building.
 After tea, turn right out of the theatre to return to Millmead Lock and go straight on.
 In 25 metres cross another bridge.

 - If not going to tea at the theatre, turn left at Millmead Lock and cross the bridge.